-Since then over 50 operas have been produced for, or by Iford Arts, productions staged, uniquely for the Iford cloister.
-Growing year on year the festival in 2015 culminates in 20 nights of opera, 3 very popular picnic proms and 2 cloister concerts.
+Since then over 50 operas have been produced for, or by Iford Arts, productions staged, uniquely for its setting.

 Iford Arts believes it has a fundamental role to provide and nurture new and emerging talent and the Young Artist scheme, devised in 2009 was set up to ensure that all our covers have the opportunity to showcase their hand selected talents within 2 extremely popular concerts.

-In 2010 Iford Arts realised a long held dream with the launch of its Education Outreach programme helping share the great wealth of talent at Iford every summer with the local community.
+In 2010 Iford Arts realised a long held dream with the launch of its Education Outreach programme helping share the great wealth of talent each summer with the local community.